 I am also resisting the temptation to dump my portfolio and exit the market.
 Again, Buffett said that during the 2008 financial panic it would have been foolish to sell shares in solid businesses with good long-term prospects: “True, any one of them might eventually disappoint, but as a group they were certain to do well.”
 You just have to give it time.

 The pandemic may be unprecedented, but the stock market crash isn’t.
 Markets correct all the time, but the long-term trajectory is upwards.
 In 2018, Buffet listed some of the political and economic traumas the US has been through since 1942, including “a long period of viral inflation, a 21% prime rate, several controversial and costly wars, the resignation of a president, a pervasive collapse in home values, and a paralysing financial panic”.
 His conclusion?
 “All engendered scary headlines; all are now history.”

 One day, the coronavirus maybe history too.
 Let’s hope so.
 Dumping all my stocks today in case markets crash would suggest the world of investing is in peril.
 Despite current uncertainties, I don’t think the situation is quite that bad.

 I doubt Buffett does either.

-The post Stock market crash part 2: why it could already be over and what I’d do right now appeared first on The Motley Fool UK.
+The post Stock market crash part 2!
+I’d follow Warren Buffett’s advice to get rich as shares fall again appeared first on The Motley Fool UK.

-Kevin Godbold has no position in any share mentioned.
-The Motley Fool UK has recommended Barclays, GlaxoSmithKline, HSBC Holdings, Lloyds Banking Group, and Norcros.
+Harvey Jones has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Unilever.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.